 If you do the math, you are investing $178.50 each paycheck but only noticing a reduction in your check of $85.48.

 Spread that over a year (2 paychecks a month over 12 months) and you’ll have taken home $2051.52 less but you’ll have invested $4284.00 due to your tax-free contribution and the employer match.
 In other words, your investment more than doubles and will continue to grow as your retirement fund grows.

 What’s the Difference between a 401k and an IRA?

 The difference between a Traditional IRA and a Roth IRA has to do with when taxes are applied.
-In a traditional IRA, the contributions are tax exempt, similar to a 401k.
+In a traditional IRA, the contributions are tax-exempt, similar to a 401k.
 Your contributions are taken out of your pay before taxes are applied.
-A Roth IRA on the other hand, has taxes taken out before the contribution is made so that when you withdraw from it in retirement, the income is tax-free.
-Deciding on which one is best for you can be done by asking yourself the simple question.
+A Roth IRA, on the other hand, has taxes taken out before the contribution is made so that when you withdraw from it in retirement, the income is tax-free.
+Deciding on which one is best for you can be done by asking yourself a simple question.
 Do you want to pay your taxes on retirement now or later.

 How Does a Roth IRA Effect Your Paycheck?

 If you understand the difference between a Traditional IRA and a Roth IRA, this answer is quite simple.
-The difference is that you will be taxed on all of your paycheck and contribute the same amount of money.
+The difference is that you will be taxed on all of your paychecks and contribute the same amount of money.
 That means, you’re paycheck will drop since more taxes are taken at the time of your paycheck.
-The trade off is that any Roth IRA contribution will not be taxed when it is withdrawn from later in life.
+The trade-off is that any Roth IRA contribution will not be taxed when it is withdrawn later in life.
 So, rather than passing the tax buck to “Future You,” you are paying it upfront.